Updated June 2, 2023

 There were two men searching for jobs.
-Both are in their mid-thirties, having the same background, similar qualification and both are being laid off from the giant companies to reduce cost.
+Both are in their mid-thirties and have the same background and qualifications.
+Both are being laid off from giant companies to reduce costs.

-Both started searching for jobs.
-Let’s name them Mr. A and Mr. B. Mr. A and Mr. B both have been searching for a job.
-But after investing 5 months (in study it’s shown that most people give up their job search after 5 months) into daily searching of jobs, Mr. A said that there were no jobs at all.
-He didn’t find any reason why he should go on searching for jobs when there was none.
-Thus he musters courage to sit at home and started complaining about his life along with his all unemployed friends.
+They both start searching for jobs.
+Let’s name them Mr. A and Mr. B. After investing 5 months (in study it’s shown that most people give up their job search after 5 months) into daily searching for jobs, Mr. A said that there were no jobs at all.
+He didn’t find any reason why he should go on searching for jobs when there were none.
+Thus he mustered the courage to sit at home and started complaining about his life along with all his unemployed friends.

 Image source: pixabay.com

 Mr. B had a different outlook.
 He knew that there were jobs.
-Even after 5 months and a ton of rejections he kept on going.
-And guess what after another one month he landed a job with a great compensation and lucrative position.
+Even after 5 months and a ton of rejections, he kept on going.
+And after another month, he landed a job with great compensation and a lucrative position.

-One believed what he saw and one created a different perception of the similar thing.
+One believed what he saw, and one had a different perception of the same.

 Till now you have been Mr. A. Now you can be Mr. B. All you need to do is to change your mind.